D.A. Davidson & Co.

 Today, the firm manages more than $18 billion in assets and employs 514 advisors operating out of 137 branches across the country.
 D.A.
 Davidson's financial advisors specialize in working with plan sponsors of qualified retirement plans and providing individuals with financial planning services and portfolio management programs.

 D.A.
 Davidson & Co. has been in business since 1934.
 Today, it’s part of a group of companies that include the following divisions:

 Michael Purpura is the president and head of wealth management at D.A.
 Davidson & Co.
 He joined the firm in 1996 and represents the second generation of Purpuras to serve in leadership roles with D.A.
 Davidson Companies.

 D.A.
 Davidson & Co.
 Client Types and Minimum Account Sizes

-The company does not impose account minimums on financial planning and ERISA Retirement Plan clients.
+The company does not impose account minimums for financial planning and ERISA Retirement Plan services.
 For its different portfolio management programs, the minimums are typically:

 - Managed Funds Portfolios (MFP) - $25,000 to $100,000

 - Russell Model Strategies (RMS) - $25,000

 Advisors with D.A.
 Davidson & Co. deliver services through three different main divisions.
 Read on for more information about each one.